 - Awards of Merit

 Awarded at the local section level judging.
 Projects scoring adequately at the section move up for additional judging in the global judging, eligible for the awards noted above.

-Illumination Award recipients will be honored at the Illumination Awards Gala held during the IES Annual Conference in Boston, Massachusetts August 9, 2018.
+Illumination Award recipients will be honored at the Illumination Awards Gala held during the IES Annual Conference in Louisville, KY, August 8, 2019.

 *If you are interested in submitting a project for the Lumen Awards you must use their separate portal.
 To submit to the IES NYC Section Lumen Awards, please click here.
 Submitting to the IA program will not enter your project in the IES NYC Section Lumen Awards program.